 3rd Dan

-Richard Fenten began training with Master Zacharatos when he was in his early fortys.
+Richard Fenten began training with Master Zacharatos when he was in his early forties.
 He began competing in sparring in karate tournaments when he was just a white belt beginner, and continued to compete all the way up the ranks, including as a blackbelt.
+He would also go to other martial arts schools to get extra sparring!
+He also has experience in wrestling.

-Earning the nickname “Captain” In better shape than most teenagers, he acheived his blackblelt when he was 52 years old in 1997, and is an example of how it is never too late to start training and acheive your goals in the Martial Arts.
+Earning the nickname “Captain” he’s in better shape than most half his age, he acheived his blackblelt when he was 52 years old in 1997, and is an example of how it is never too late to start training and acheive your goals in the Martial Arts.
 Earning many first and second place trophies, he continued to compete in the black belt sparring divisions of karate tournaments all over the United States, and many times against competitors less than half is age, earning the respect of all.

 He continued to train with us for many years, learning escrima stick weapons, and earning his second degree blackbelt in 2004, and his third degree in 2006.